erikrichardlarson/unbox/README.md

 Download one of the below zip files.

-Here's the mac version: https://github.com/erikrichardlarson/unbox/releases/download/1/unbox_mac.zip <br /> And here's the windows version: https://github.com/erikrichardlarson/unbox/releases/download/1/unbox_windows.zip
+Here's the mac version: [Mac Download](https://github.com/erikrichardlarson/unbox/releases/download/1/unbox_mac.zip) and here's the windows version: [Windows Download](https://github.com/erikrichardlarson/unbox/releases/download/1/unbox_windows.zip)

 Open this zip file, and open the app.
 Here's what you'll see: